 The Division of Solid State Physics at Lund University engages in research and education in nanoscience, specifically in materials science, in the physics of low-dimensional semiconductors, and in their interdisciplinary applications.

-These research activities at the Division are performed in a highly collaborative manner and are closely integrated into the research environment of NanoLund.
-The Division also hosts and manages Lund Nano Lab (LNL), a state-of-the-art nanofabrication facility that is open to external users.
+These research activities at Solid State Physics are performed in a highly collaborative manner and are closely integrated into the research environment of NanoLund, the center for nanoscience at Lund University.
+The division also hosts and manages Lund Nano Lab (Myfab Lund), a state-of-the-art nanofabrication facility that is open to external users.

-The Division is strongly engaged in education at the undergraduate and graduate levels, including in the management and teaching of the Master of Science programs in Engineering Nanoscience, Engineering Physics and Physics.
+We are strongly engaged in education at the undergraduate and graduate levels, including in the management and teaching of the Master of Science programs in Engineering Nanoscience, Engineering Physics and Physics.

 Education offered by Solid State Physics

 The Division of Solid State Physics has about 100 employees, is part of the Department of Physics, and is organizationally affiliated with the Faculty of Engineering (LTH) at Lund University.

 Faculty of Engineering (LTH)